 A GLK STA that starts a BSS uses membership selector values in the Supported Rates and BSS Membership Selectors IE to set the BSS policy of requiring or not requiring GLK or EPD support for each member of the BSS.

 Every non-AP STA acts as either a GLK STA or a non-GLK STA.
 A GLK AP may permit associations from non-GLK non-AP STAs and acts as a non-GLK AP for those associated non-GLK non-AP STAs.
+The DS used with GLK APs is constrained either to have not more than one portal connecting to the 802.1Q conformant bridged network or to use a distributed portal function that performs all integration service data transfers via the 802.1Q conformant bridged network.

 The four address frame format (with both From DS and To DS set to 1) may be used in GLK transmissions of data MPDUs.
 The use of the four address frame format is required for such MPDUs if the SA, TA, RA, and DA are all different from each other.
 The three address frame format may be used if SA equals TA and/or RA equals DA as described in clause 8.3.2.1.